Are You Ready to Navigate Graduate School as a Deaf Student?

 Are you thinking about graduate school?
 Or maybe you’re about to start?
 If so, you’re not alone!
 More deaf students are enrolling in graduate programs each year, including healthcare programs and majors.
 Getting a master’s degree or higher can help you earn more money and open up more career opportunities.
 On average, deaf individuals with a master’s degree or higher earn $15,000 more per year than those with just a bachelor’s degree (Bloom, Palmer, Winninghoff, 2024).

 Graduate school can help you gain specialized knowledge and become an expert in your field.
-Plus, by succeeding, you can inspire other deaf students and make your profession more inclusive—but it’s not easy!
+Plus, by succeeding, you can inspire other deaf students and make your profession more accessible—but it’s not easy!
 If you are looking for tailored resources and a guide for tackling graduate school, look no further.
 Our new Graduate Student Resource page has all that and more—check out a sneak peak of what this new page has to offer below!

 Self-Advocacy

-As a deaf graduate student, you may face barriers related to access, inclusion, and attitudes on campus.
+As a deaf graduate student, you may face barriers related to access, representation, and attitudes on campus.
 It’s important to advocate for yourself to ensure you get the accommodations you need.
 While institutions must provide accessible learning environments, you also need to communicate your needs and discuss any barriers you’re facing.

 Requesting Accommodations